-- Essay 2: Same instructions as above except you cannot write about the approaches you wrote about in your previous essay. - Essay 3: Same instructions as above except you cannot write about the approaches you wrote about in your previous essays. - PHD STUDENTS ONLY: Given that this course is designed to help students prepare for the Canadian comprehensive exam, PhD students are required to write (in point form or using full sentences) a one to two page summary of each reading using the following headings: Summary of Main Argument; Key Concepts: Relevance to Debates in the Discipline; and Key Words.
-These summaries will not be marked but must be submitted online to the instructor before each class.
+- Essay 2: Same instructions as above except you cannot write about the approaches you wrote about in your previous essay. - Essay 3: Same instructions as above except you cannot write about the approaches you wrote about in your previous essays. - PHD STUDENTS ONLY Reading Summaries: Given that this course is designed to help students prepare for the Canadian comprehensive exam, PhD students are required to write (in point form or using full sentences) a one to two page summary of each reading using the following headings: Summary of Main Argument; Key Concepts: Relevance to Debates in the Discipline; and Key Words.
+These summaries will NOT be marked but must be submitted online to the OWL DROP BOX before each class.
+You must hand in a summary of each reading.
+Failure to hand in even one summary will result in an automatic failure for the course.